Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time Projection Chambers: Results and Discussion

 Using the physics-on sample outlined in \S\ref{subsec:samples} we produce distributions of $\chi^2_p$ for muons, pions, kaons and protons using the last 30 cm of the tracks (figure \ref{fig:chi2p_splitout}).
 The long tails present in the distributions of pions, kaons, and protons are due to events where the particles re-interact before stopping, meaning there is no Bragg peak present and making this PID implementation ineffective.
 There is a shift to lower scores for all distributions after simulating diffusion, which can be understood as being due to the averaging effect of diffusion on the distributions of $\mathrm{d}E/\mathrm{d}x$.
 Effectively, the MPV of the distribution moving towards the mean of the distribution results in more depositions having a lower $\chi^2$ when compared to the proton Bragg Peak.
 Diffusion clearly has a limited effect on the ability of LArTPCs to separate muons from protons, as the change in PID score after applying diffusion is not on the scale of the separation of the two populations.
 For separating muons from pions, or kaons from protons, the change in PID score due to diffusion is on the scale of the separation of the two populations, so must be considered as a potentially significant source of systematic uncertainty.
-Figure \ref{fig:chi2p_pivmu} shows the distribution of $\chi^2_p$ scores for muons and pions simulated at short drift times (0-1000 $\mu$s), and those at long drift times (4000-5000 $\mu$s).
+Figure \ref{fig:chi2p_pivmu} shows the distribution of $\chi^2_p$ scores for muons and pions for tracks near to the anode (0-1000 $\mu$s), and those near to the cathode (4000-5000 $\mu$s).
 The slight shift to lower PID scores for longer drift times indicates that implementing PID in a drift-time dependent way may help to improve separation of muons and pions, though the effect is small, and current detector resolutions may wash out this effect in data.

-In addition to the $\chi^2$ method, we investigated the effect of diffusion on muon-proton separation using the more sophisticated algorithm presented in \cite{MicroBooNE:2021ddy}, and found that, similarly, values of the PID score changed by small amounts relative to the separation of the populations.
+In addition to the $\chi^2$ method, we investigated the effect of diffusion on $\mu$-p separation using the more sophisticated algorithm presented in \cite{MicroBooNE:2021ddy}, and found that, similarly, values of the PID score changed by small amounts relative to the separation of the populations.